Padrón Pepper vs Shishito Pepper: Heat, Flavor & Key Differences

 Medium

-Shishito found its American audience through izakaya-style blistering - same technique, different context.
-A hot skillet, a bit of neutral oil, two to three minutes until the skins blister and char in spots, then flaky salt.
-Some cooks finish with a drizzle of sesame oil or a splash of soy sauce.
-The pepper handles both directions (Japanese minimalist or Spanish-influenced) without complaint.
+Shishito found its American audience through izakaya-style blistering, the same technique in a different context.
+A hot skillet, a bit of neutral oil, and two to three minutes until the skins blister and char in spots is all it takes, then flaky salt to finish.

 For anyone building a pepper-forward mezze or appetizer spread, both fit.
-Check the shishito alternatives guide if availability is the issue - several peppers can step in depending on what you are trying to achieve.
+Check shishito alternatives if availability is the issue, since several peppers can step in depending on what you are trying to achieve.

 Choose shishito when the audience includes heat-sensitive eaters, when you want a consistent mild base for a dipping sauce application, or when the Japanese flavor context matters.
-Its predictability is a feature, not a limitation - restaurants use it precisely because no guest gets an unpleasant surprise.
+Its predictability is a feature, not a limitation, since restaurants use it precisely because no guest gets an unpleasant surprise.

 Choose Padrón when the occasion calls for that interactive, slightly risky tapa experience, when you want more savory depth from the pepper itself, or when pairing with bold accompaniments like jamón or Manchego.
 The earthiness holds its own against stronger flavors in a way shishito does not.